kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

         logoutPath: /logout
 {{< /highlight >}}

-When this url is accessed, the user session, cookie, and access token will be deleted.
+When this url is accessed, the user session and cookie will be deleted.
+The Access Token will also be revoked on the server.

+{{% notice warning %}}
+Gloo currently doesn't retry revoking an Access Token if there is a service error with the external OIDC provider/authorization server.
+{{% /notice %}}

 ## Sessions in Redis